 \section{Basic constructions}

-In this section $\bK$ is a finite field with $q=p^w$ elements and $\Omega$ is an algebraic closure of $\bK$.
+In this section, $\bK$ is a finite field with $q=p^w$ elements and $\Omega$ is an algebraic closure of $\bK$.
 For every positive integer $k$, we denote by $\FF_{p^k}$ the unique subfield of $\Omega$ with $p^k$ elements.
 We explain how to quickly construct a degree $d$ irreducible polynomial when $d$ is a prime power $\ell^\delta$ and $\ell$ divides $p(q-1)$.
 All the constructions in this section are known, but deserve to be quickly surveyed.
-Section \ref{subsection:AS} deals with the case $\ell=p$.
-Section \ref{subsection:rad} deals with the case when $\ell$ is a prime divisor of $(q-1)$.
+Section~\ref{subsection:AS} deals with the case $\ell=p$.
+Section~\ref{subsection:rad} deals with the case when $\ell$ is a prime divisor of $(q-1)$.
 Section \ref{subsection:special} is concerned with the special case $\ell=2$ and $q$ odd.
-In Section \ref{subsection:gauss} we detail on a simple example how Gauss periods can be useful in some cases.
-Although the results in Section \ref{subsection:gauss} are not necessary to prove Theorem \ref{th:main}, several ideas at work in this section play a decisive role later in the slightly more advanced context of Section \ref{section:basis}.
+In Section~\ref{subsection:gauss}, we illustrate on a simple example how to use Kummer theory together with descent when the roots of unity lie in a non-trivial extension of the base field.
+Although the results in Section \ref{subsection:gauss} are not necessary to prove our main theorems in Section~\ref{section:compter}, several ideas at work in this section play a decisive role later in the slightly more advanced context of Section \ref{section:basis}.